excid3/rails/guides/source/getting_started.md

 Security
 --------

-Rails includes the Brakeman gem out of the box.
-It can be used for checking security issues with your application.
+Rails includes the Brakeman gem for checking security issues with your application.

-If we run `bin/brakeman`, we'll see any security warnings it detects.
+Run `bin/brakeman` and it will analyze your application and output a report.

 ```bash
 $ bin/brakeman